 If we entertain the notion that the processes of cinema closely resemble the mechanics of human thought, then the essay film may be the medium’s purest expression.
 To watch or make such a film, we must give ourselves over to a compulsive, restless energy that delights in chasing a subject down any number of rabbit holes and blind alleys, often stopping to admire the scenery on the way.
 As with thought, there is no end product, no clear boundaries, no goal but the activity itself.

 The term "essay" finds its origins in the French essayer, meaning “to attempt” or to try.”
 In this advanced production workshop, we will read, screen and discuss examples of the essayistic mode in literature and cinema while making several such attempts of our own.
 Students will complete a series of writing assignments and video projects informed by class materials and group discussion.

-Requisite: One 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
-Limited to 12 students.
-Omitted 2015-16.
-Professor Levine.2015-16: Not offered
+Requisite: One 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).2023-24: Not offered

 Preparation of a thesis or completion of a studio project which may be submitted to the Department for consideration for Honors.

 Open to seniors with consent of the Department.
 Spring semester.
 The Department.Other years: Offered in Spring 2012, Spring 2013, Spring 2014, Spring 2015, Spring 2016, Spring 2017, Spring 2018, Spring 2019, Spring 2020, Spring 2021, Spring 2022, Fall 2022, Spring 2023